gregjasonroberts/knowledge_graph_term/README.md

    * Retrieve the three most recent annual and quarterly filings per ticker via the SEC EDGAR API.
    * Parse XBRL metadata and HTML sections, storing metadata (`type`, `date`, `url`) and linking each `Document` node to its `Company` and, optionally, `Industry`.

+5. **Business New Sentiment Analysis**
+   * Retrieve news articles with the web automation library `playwright` developed by Microsoft that can control web browsers like Chromium, Firefox, and WebKit.
+   * Articles were scraped with asynch_playwright and the sentiment was determined by financial BerTokenizer model called FinBERT.
+   * The model returned probabilities for negative, neutral and positive and the weighted average for each company was saved to a csv.

 ## Data Sources